kspilario/kspilario.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Energy and Power, Cranfield University, 2020
+* **Ph.D.** in Energy and Power, Cranfield University, 2020
+  * Thesis: *Fault Diagnosis and Prognosis for Nonlinear Dynamic Processes Using Kernel Methods*
+  * Supervisor: Dr. Yi Cao
-* M.S. in Chemical Engineering, University of the Philippines Diliman, 2015
+* **M.S.** in Chemical Engineering, University of the Philippines Diliman, 2015
+  * GPA: 1.000 (or 4.00 on a 4.00-point scale)
+  * Thesis: *Nonlinear Data Reconciliation with Gross Error Detection and Identification for Steady-state and Dynamic Processes*
+  * Supervisor: Dr. Jose Munoz
-* B.S. in Chemical Engineering (*Summa cum laude*), University of the Philippines Diliman, 2012
+* **B.S.** in Chemical Engineering (*Summa cum laude*), University of the Philippines Diliman, 2012
   * GPA: 1.194 (or 3.93 on a 4.00-point scale)
+  * Thesis: *Synthesis and Characterization of Microencapsulated N-Octadecane in Urea-Melamine-Formaldehyde Shell for Thermal Regulation*
+  * Supervisor: Dr. Angela Escoto

 Work Experience
 ======